BattleBrisket/dbm-voicepack-battlebrisket/README.md

 US English male voice pack for DeadlyBossMods (DBM) addon for World of Warcraft

-Recorded and mastered by a Real Human:tm: (no AI generation)!
+Recorded and mastered by a Real Human :tm: (no AI generation)!

 # LICENSE